 Laundry Room Etiquette and Capacity at George Mason University

-This article summarizes reporting originally published by George Mason University.
+This article summarizes reporting originally published by GMU's Fourth Estate.

-A report from GMU's Fourth Estate documents an ongoing social conflict in George Mason University residence halls: disputes over what to do when finished laundry is left sitting in machines.
+A report from GMU's Fourth Estate documents an ongoing social tension in George Mason University residence halls: disputes over what to do when finished laundry is left sitting in machines.

 The Etiquette Dispute